-Mrs. Sherlock Holmes: the true story of New York City's greatest female detective and the 1917 missing girl case that captivated a nation
+Mrs. Sherlock Holmes: the true story of New York City's greatest female detective and the 1917 missing girl case that

 (eAudiobook)